-All the steel wool pads shrunk to about 1/2 the size!
+All the steel wool pads have shrunk to about 1/2 the size!
 Leaving them in the jar longer will produce a darker stain.
 The variations are endless!

 Now watch the magic!
 When I first brushed some of this wood stain onto a piece of wood, I thought nothing was happening!
 But a few minutes later, it looks all different, wow!

 As you can see in the picture below, the stain colors has nothing to do with the vinegar color!
 Balsamic vinegar and steel wood solution is in the middle, but the white vinegar and steel wood solution on the left has the deepest color.
 The photo was take 5 minutes after the stain was applied.

 Before we look at all the colors in comparison, let’s look at two more variations on these 4 basic wood stains.
 Continue To Next Page…